 Raising livestock takes about 83% of all agricultural land, yet produces only 18% of the world's calories and 37% of our protein.
-6 times as many people on a vegan diet than vou can on an animal-based diet.7
+6 many people by using the available land to feed people directly, on a plant-based diet, rather than by using it to fatten animals.

 Only a fraction of the calories livestock consume is converted into food that people can eat.
 It is estimated that for every 10kg of feed (grain or soybeans) fed to beef cattle, we get back only 1kg as meat.
-It has been shown that you can feed up to ten
+We would be able to feed at least four times as